Skip to ContentSkip to Navigation

 How do we seperate waste at the UG?

-At the UG, we separate our waste into five types of waste flows: paper, plastics, organic food waste, other waste, and cups.
+At the UG, we separate our waste into five types of waste flows: paper, plastics, organic food waste and other waste.
 Hazardous waste produced in our laboratories is obviously collected separately.

 All UG buildings have waste bin islands.
 They are a collection of waste bins of different colours designating the different types of waste.
 The bins are emptied regularly.
 Given that the layout of many buildings does not allow us to use a large enough waste disposal container to collect the waste flows separately, the bags are first emptied into the same large container.
 Once they have been taken to the collection point, they are separated again by waste flow.
 Plastic and residual waste are the exception.
 Rather than being separated, they are sent to the same company for processing.
 Read on to find out what happens with the different waste flows.